aws-samples/aws-secretsmgr-workshop/1_RotatePrivateRDS/README.md

 | **Security Note** |
 | ---------- |
 | |
-|**_For the sake of simplicity, the CloudFormation template used in the module creates shell scripts that use *jq* to parse the secret value into shell variables to allow for easy command line manipulation.
+|**_For the sake of simplicity, this tutorial uses jq to parse the secret value into environment variables to allow for easy command line manipulation.
 This is NOT a security best practice for a production environment.
-In a production environment, we recommend that you don't store passwords in environment variables, and work with them in plaintext at the command line._**
+In a production environment, we recommend that you don't store passwords in environment variables._**

 ### Prerequisites